5 COVID patients die at pvt hospital in Hisar, kin allege oxygen shortage as cause | Politics

 Police said they were verifying the allegations of oxygen shortage after relatives of some of the deceased held a protest outside the facility.
 The hospital administration was, however, not available for making comments on the matter.

-Three of the patients who died at the hospital hailed from Haryana's Hisar district, one belonged to Delhi and another one was from Punjab.
+Three of the patients who died at the hospital hailed from Haryana's Hisar district, one belonged to Delhi and other one was from Punjab.

 A police official said the bodies of the deceased were sent to the Agroha Medical College here following protocols and guidelines issued by the government for dealing with those who die of COVID-19.

-He, however, said so far they have not received any formal complaint from any of the family members of the deceased alleging any negligence on part of the hospital.
+He, however, said so far they have not received any formal complaint from any of the family member of the deceased alleging any negligence on part of the hospital.

 He also said Hisar's Chief Medical Officer will investigate the entire incident.
-Any action by the police, if needed, will be taken based on CMO's investigation report, the police officer he added.
+Any action by the police, if needed, will be taken based on CMO's investigation report, the police official he added.

 This incident came within 24 hours of two similar incidents in Haryana.